top of page

 Family with teenagers riding a colorful tuk-tuk near the Grand Palace in Bangkok

-River Boats: Our Teenagers’ Favorite Ride
+Chao Phraya River Boats – Our Teenagers’ Favorite

-• Orange flag boat fare: 15–20 THB per trip
+• Orange flag boat fare: 15–20 THB

 We boarded from Sathorn Pier and cruised past temples with fresh breeze and zero crowds.
 Highly recommended!